FSE2022Repair/FSE2022Repair/README.md

 # FSE2022Repair
-A PyTorch Implementation of "Neural Program Repair with Typed Syntax"
+A PyTorch Implementation of "Tare: Type-Aware Neural Program Repair"

 # Introduction
 Automated program repair (APR) aims to reduce the effort for software development.
 With the development of deep learning, lots of DL-based APR approaches have been proposed using an encoder-decoder architecture.
-Despite the promising performance, these models share one same limitation: generating lots of invalid patches.
-The main reason for this phenomenon is that the existing models do not take the typing constraint and accessible variable information into consideration.
+Despite the promising performance, these models share one same limitation: generating lots of untypable patches.
+The main reason for this phenomenon is that the existing models do not consider the constraints of code captured by a set of typing rules.

-In this paper, we propose, Tech, a relation-aware attention-based model based on the typed syntax graph.
-We first integrate the typing information with the syntax to generate the typed AST for code.
-Based on T-AST, we propose a new representation of code, Typed Syntax Graph (T-Graph), containing the typing constraints and the variable information.
-Finally, tech adopts the relation-aware attention layer to combine global reasoning over the code and variables with structured reasoning over T-AST.
+In this paper, we propose, Tare, a type-aware model for neural program repair to learn the typing rules.
+To encode an individual typing rule, we introduces three novel components: (1) a novel type of grammars, T-Grammar that integrates the type information into a standard grammar, (2) a novel representation of code, T-Graph that integrates the key information needed for type checking in an AST, and (3) a novel type-aware neural program repair approach, Tare that encodes the T-Graph and generates the patches guided by T-Grammar.

-The experiment was conducted on three benchmarks, 393 bugs from {Defects4J v1.2}, 444 additional bugs from {Defects4J v2.0} and 40 bugs from {QuixBugs}.
-Our results show that tech repairs 64, 32, and 27 bugs on these benchmarks respectively and outperforms the existing APR approaches on all benchmarks.
-The further analysis also shows that tech tends to generate more valid patches than the existing DL-based APR approaches with the typing and variable information.
+The experiment was conducted on three benchmarks, 393 bugs from Defects4J v1.2, 444 additional bugs from Defects4J v2.0, and 40 bugs from QuixBugs.
+Our results show that Tare repairs 64, 32, and 27 bugs on these benchmarks respectively and outperforms the existing APR approaches on all benchmarks.
+The further analysis also shows that Tare tends to generate more compilable patches than the existing DL-based APR approaches with the typing rule information.

 # The Main File Tree